Bill C-7: First Nations Governance Act

-The First Nations Governance Act (Loi sur la gouvernance des premières nations) was a legislative initiative proposed by the Government of Canada in 2002 to reform the country's Indian Act.
-Introduced by Robert Nault, then the Minister of Indian Affairs, it was met with opposition from several indigenous groups and, despite its name, was never passed into law.
-Chrétien's successor, Paul Martin, abandoned the legislation shortly after he assumed office in 2003.
+Bill C-7: First Nations Governance Act (Projet de loi C-7: Loi sur la gouvernance des premières nations) was a 2002 legislative proposal of the Canadian government of Prime Minister Jean Chrétien to reform the Indian Act.
+Introduced by Robert Nault, the Minister of Indian Affairs, the bill was opposed by several First Nations groups and was never enacted into law.
+Chrétien's successor, Paul Martin, abandoned the proposed bill shortly after he assumed office in 2003.

-The Act would have introduced a framework for First Nations to design new codes for elections, financial management, and administration.
-It would have also brought bands under the Canadian Human Rights Act.
+The bill was the result of consultation with First Nations communities, and was first introduced in the House of Commons on June 14, 2002.
+After the bill died on the order paper that session, Nault reintroduced it as Bill C-7 on October 9, 2002.
+It would have introduced a framework for First Nations to design new codes for elections, financial management, and administration.
+It also would have brought First Nations bands under the Canadian Human Rights Act.

 Nault's stated purpose in proposing the legislation was to make native reserves more democratic and accountable.
-He said that his proposals represented an "interim step towards self-government" and were a response to demands by indigenous activists who opposed secrecy and corruption in their communities.
-Nault also sought to have representatives of indigenous groups on the House of Commons committee that reviewed the bill.
+He said that his proposals represented an "interim step towards self-government" and were a response to demands by First Nations activists who opposed secrecy and corruption in their communities.
+Nault also sought to have representatives of First Nations groups on the House of Commons committee that reviewed the bill.

-Several chiefs across the country opposed the act, arguing that Nault had not undertaken proper consultations.
-Matthew Coon Come, then the leader of the Assembly of First Nations, argued that the legislation was grounded in the same paternalistic model as the Indian Act.
-Margaret Swan of Manitoba's Southern Chiefs' Organization said that indigenous communities were not opposed to greater accountability and transparency, but added that Nault had made a serious error in bypassing the elected leadership of these communities.
+Several First Nations chiefs from across the country opposed the bill, arguing that Nault had not undertaken proper consultations.
+Some groups, such as the Assembly of First Nations, argued that the basic principle of the bill ran counter to the concept of First Nations' inherent sovereignty.
+Matthew Coon Come, the leader of the AFN, argued that the legislation was grounded in the same paternalistic model as the Indian Act.

+Margaret Swan of Manitoba's Southern Chiefs' Organization said that First Nations communities were not opposed to greater accountability and transparency, but added that Nault had made a serious error in bypassing the elected leadership of these communities.
+She also warned that there would be civil disobedience if the bill passed.

+However, other First Nations, such as some chiefs in Saskatchewan, were more open to the proposed legislation.
+When the principles of the bill were first announced in 2001, Chief Marcel Head of Shoal Lake Cree Nation said that the bill may be helpful: "We have an opportunity to design a future that is best for our people".

 Nault acknowledged in late 2003 that the legislation would not pass.
-In early 2004, Paul Martin formally announced that the legislation would be discarded.
+In early 2004, Prime Minister Martin announced that the government would not proceed with the bill.